-In 2022, the Nationwide House Energy Rating Scheme (NatHERS) climate files will be updated with more recent and more accurate weather data.
-As the energy performance of a home is dependent on the local weather conditions, the climate file update has the potential to impact NatHERS ratings inconsistently across Australia.
+The Nationwide House Energy Rating Scheme (NatHERS) climate files have been updated with more recent and more accurate weather data.
+As the energy performance of a home is dependent on the local weather conditions, the recent climate file update has the potential to impact NatHERS ratings inconsistently across Australia.

-A detailed 2018 analysis considered the impacts the new climate files would have on NatHERS ratings.
-The study proposed two options to adjusting the star bands, either a ‘limited change’ (increase or decrease of 0.2 stars) or ‘zero average change’ for the majority of dwellings.
+A detailed 2019 analysis considered the impacts the new climate files would have on NatHERS ratings.
+The study proposed two options to adjusting the starbands, either a ‘limited change’ (increase or decrease of 0.2 stars) or ‘zero average change’ for the majority of dwellings.
 The NatHERS Steering Committee decided the ‘zero average change’ was the best approach.

-The following tables from the analysis plot the average changes between the current and new (2022) star bands for capital cities across all states and territories.
+The following graphs from the analysis plot the average changes between the current and new (2022) starbands for capital cities across all states and territories.

-*The Australian Building Codes Board (ABCB) has used these new star bands and climate files to perform the analysis for potential changes to the National Construction Code 2022.
+*The Australian Building Codes Board (ABCB) has used these new starbands and climate files to conduct analysis for the National Construction Code 2022 changes.